harveyf2801/harveyf2801/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I'm a student studying BSc Sound Engineering and Production at Birmingham City University with a passion for software development and deep learning.
+I'm a Software Engineer at Audient, with a degree in BSc Sound Engineering and Production from Birmingham City University.
+I have a passion for software development and deep learning.

 ## About Me

-🎧 Currently pursuing a degree in Sound Engineering and Production.
+🎧 I have graduated with a degree in Sound Engineering and Production.

 💻 Interested in software development, exploring new technologies, and building innovative solutions.